xwiki-contrib/wiki30-2012/README.md

-# wiki30
+# wiki30-2012

 [![XWiki labs logo](https://raw.githubusercontent.com/xwiki-labs/xwiki-labs-logo/master/projects/xwikilabs/xwikilabsprototype.png "XWiki labs")](https://labs.xwiki.com/xwiki/bin/view/Projects/XWikiLabsPrototype)

+WARNING: A new project codename Wiki 3.0 is under way.
+Check https://design.xwiki.org/xwiki/bin/view/Proposal/Wiki30

-The Wiki3.0 project aims at developing a next generation collaboration platform that integrates real-time editing and interactions, social-networking features, and that will take advantage of cloud infrastructures.
+The Wiki3.0 2012 project aims at developing a next generation collaboration platform that integrates real-time editing and interactions, social-networking features, and that will take advantage of cloud infrastructures.
 The 3.0 generation, as it is envisioned by the partners